imRHB/next-ts-starter/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see your application in action.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see your application in action or check your terminal and follow the instructions.